The Department offers three postgraduate research degrees:

 PhD - A three year full-time course plus a 100,000 word thesis.
-(Part time option available)
+A part-time option is available.

-Our usual minimum entrance requirement is an Upper Second Class or Master’s Degree or international equivalent.
+Our usual minimum entry requirement is an Upper Second Class or Master’s Degree or international equivalent.

 The BBSRC DTP is a jointly funded programme with the Universities of Newcastle and Liverpool.
 The MRes will be carried out in part in one of the collaborating institutions (Newcastle or Liverpool for Durham PhD students), and students will have the opportunity to work in industry for up to 3 months during the course of the programme.
 Projects are offered in the BBSRC strategic priority areas of Food Security, Basic Bioscience Underpinning Health or Worldclass Bioscience.

-The School of Biological and Biomedical Sciences is a research-led department, which had at least 90% of its research rated as International Quality in the 2008 Research Assessment Exercise (RAE), with 50% recognised as Internationally Excellent or World-Leading.
+The Department of Biosciences is a research-led department, which had at least 90% of its research rated as International Quality in the 2008 Research Assessment Exercise (RAE), with 50% recognised as Internationally Excellent or World-Leading.
 With excellent facilities for carrying out both teaching and research we offer high quality undergraduate teaching programmes and a supportive environment for research staff and postgraduate students.
-Research in the School is broadly focused around 5 research groups which address major biological questions relating to:
+Research in the Department is broadly focused around 5 research groups which address major biological questions relating to:

 - Stress, signaling and environmental adaptation